minmon6767/hostelhub/README.md

 - Data is written on exit or on "Save data now"; a hard kill loses the current session
 - No authentication; anyone with terminal access is effectively the warden
 - Rent is defined per room type and not yet tracked as actual payments

-## Possible next steps

-- Swap the CSV repository for SQLite (the `Repository` interface already isolates this)
-- Fee tracking and dues reports
-- Export reports to CSV or PDF
-- Separate student and warden logins with different menus